-On-site screenings for development, hearing, vision and dental will be provided on an annual basis as often as possible for all children who have signed permission forms and for whom the screeners decide are appropriately aged for the screening.
-We ask that parents provide information with their well-child check-up form from their doctor, that a developmental screening has occurred.
-This screening should be part of the annual exam and we hope this policy empowers parents to ensure their doctor visit is complete.
+We ask that parents provide information with their well-child check-up form from their doctor stating that developmental screenings have occurred.
+These screenings should be part of the annual exam and we hope this policy empowers parents to ensure their doctor visit is complete.
+Screenings done at YPLC are documented in each child's file in order to track what screenings were completed and when they were completed.